python/mypy/docs/source/command_line.rst

   types and ``None`` values.
 Without this option, mypy doesn't generally check the use of ``None`` values -- they are valid everywhere.
 See :ref:`strict_optional` for more about this feature.
+  This flag will become the default in the near future.

 - ``--disallow-untyped-defs`` reports an error whenever it encounters a function definition without type annotations.